ColdTears619/Cosmic-Command-Odyssey-to-Proxima/README.md

 - Read the event,
 - Choose a crew member to handle it,
 - Manage ship parameters — Health ❤️, morale 💫, Supply 🛠️.
-- Becarefull of crews - Health ❤️, Stamina 💪.
+- Look at your crews - Health ❤️, Stamina 💪.

 > **Your goal**: survive 10 turns.
 Every decision matters.